momentohq/public-dev-docs/docs/media-storage/streaming/live-streaming/how-to-medialive-cloudfront.md

 In this tutorial, we will use the [Momento console](https://console.gomomento.com), but everything could be created and configured programmatically through [the Momento SDK](/platform/sdks).

+**Prefer to learn through video?**

+Watch this quick walkthrough of the tutorial to see the steps in action.
+This video compliments the guide below and is perfect if you're a visual learner or want a high-level overview or additional context before diving into the details.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/dwb8Qd7CDYw?si=ALK8BnC2Ugh5ty-S" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Preparation